Outreach

 • Promote research into the causes and treatments for MS

-If you are a veteran diagnosed with MS within 7 years of your separation from the military, the Veterans Health Administration may classify your illness as related to your military service and award you a service-connected disability.
-You may still be eligible if you separated from the military more than 7 years ago: you must have a diagnosis by a healthcare provider, preferably a neurologist, who links the symptoms you had during those 7 years directly to your current diagnosis.
+If you are a veteran diagnosed with Multiple Sclerosis (MS) within 7 years of your separation from the military, the Veterans Health Administration may classify your illness as related to your military service and award you a service-connected disability.
+You may still be eligible if you separated from the military more than 7 years ago; you must have a diagnosis by a healthcare provider, preferably a neurologist, who links the symptoms you had during those 7 years directly to your current diagnosis.
 Some veterans have had success by using a "nexus" letter.